bcgov/smk-cli/docs/edit-an-app.md

 ### DataBC Layers

 `Manage DataBC Layers` allows you to select layers from the [DataBC Layer Catalog](https://catalogue.data.gov.bc.ca/dataset?download_audience=Public).
 These are Government of British Columbia datasets provided by the BC Geographic Warehouse and contain layers covering a wide range of ministries, business areas and data sets.
-By default, only publically accessible layers are provided.
+By default, only publicly accessible layers are provided.
 An active internet connection is required to load available layers from the DataBC Catalog.

 ![DataBC Selector](smk-cli-databc-init.png)

 On the left had side of the screen there is a "Filter Catalog" option, and a folder listing of available layers.
-Because the layer list is quite large, convering hundreds of folder and layer groups, it's best to filter your options down to the datasets you're specifically looking for.
+Because the layer list is quite large, covering hundreds of folder and layer groups, it's best to filter your options down to the datasets you're specifically looking for.

 #### Filtering DataBC Layers